How to Make a Dog Collar On Your Own

 Remember to measure twice and cut once!
 Also, you may want to heat the ends to melt the individual fibers together.
 Doing this will ensure that the individual fibers in the webbing do not start unraveling on you.
 If you're not quite sure how to do all that, don't worry!
 We have a handy guide here to help you cut your webbing properly.

-3. Prep the Fabric
+3. Prep The Fabric

 Before you sew your first stitch, spray it quickly with a burst of starch.
-Afterwards, take a hot iron and smooth out your fabric as much as possible.
+Afterward, take a hot iron and smooth out your fabric as much as possible.
 This step helps to remove wrinkles and will give you a more accurate stitch when you get ready to sew.

 4. Sew Your Fabric Tube